capacitor-community/privacy-screen/README.md

 No configuration required for this plugin.

+## Demo

+A working example can be found here: [robingenz/capacitor-plugin-demo](https://github.com/robingenz/capacitor-plugin-demo)

 ## Usage

 The plugin only needs to be installed.
 The protection is enabled by default.